xkazm04/tutorials/docs/How-to-build-a-custodial-wallet.md

 # How to build a custodial wallet

-*Build a bacend for custodial wallet in 30 minutes*
+*Build a backend for custodial wallet in 30 minutes*

 ---